meri-imperiumi/handbook/docs/systems/sails.md

     * Wind forward of the beam: full genoa and main
     * Wind aft of the beam: Parasailor
 * Heavy weather
-    * Staysail and main sail on 1st or 2nd reef
+    * Staysail or storm jib and reefed main sail

 ## Boom preventer